 If you were a tenant, which property would you take the time to look at?
-If you were unqualified with less than 3x rent in income, or you knew your background check or credit check was going to come back with some glaring negative marks on it, you’d likely omit yourself from my pool of potential renters and reach out to the first listing.
-If you weren’t worried about your credit history, and met the income threshold, and have a dog that could use the fenced in yard, you’d take a closer look at mine.
+With less than 3x rent in income, or knowing your background check or credit check was going to come back with some glaring negative marks on it, you’d likely omit yourself from my pool of potential renters and reach out to the first listing.
+If you aren’t worried about your credit history, and meet the income threshold, you’d take a closer look at mine.

 The first listing has been available for 155 days as of this writing, and ours was listed for 2 weeks.
 Ours was also listed for $850, as was theirs, but then they dropped it to $695 after a week and it’s still available.
 By taking the time to have good clean pictures of every room, a great description, and listing your application criteria in your description you’ll not only appeal to more people, but also have many that are unqualified filter themselves out.

 Once you have a quality listing up, the inquiries will start pouring in.
 We made the next step of our process the application for an important reason: time.
-If we showed the house to every person that reached out to us, we would never be able to leave the property.
-By making the tenants fill out the application, we then get to verify that they meet our criteria and are qualified applicants.
-Frankly, some people who reach out to us to view the property won’t take the time to fill out the application, and incidentally have eliminated themselves from our pool.
+If we showed the house to every person that reached out to us, we would never leave the property.
+By making the tenants fill out the application first, we then get to verify that they meet our criteria and are qualified applicants.
+Frankly, 90% of people who reach out to us to view the property won’t take the time to fill out the application.
+This is fine with us because they have eliminated themselves from our pool.

 Another time-saving tip is to set up an email template.
-Once a property is listed, I’ll write-up a generic email template that thanks them for asking about the property, and explains the process, which is: filling out the application, once that is completed, scheduling a time to view the property, and then if they decide to move forward with renting the property, the $40 background and credit check.
+Once a property is listed, I’ll write-up a generic email template that thanks them for asking about the property.
+Also, this email explains the process, which is: fill out the application, and schedule a time to view the property.
+At that point, if they decide to move forward with renting the property, we have them do the $40 background and credit check.
 The template email includes the link to the application.
 The first couple times, we used our own application, but we found that using Cozy’s application process was easier considering we use Cozy for the background and credit check, and for collecting rent.

-For those of you that don’t know, Cozy is a free property management website that allows landlords to take applications, collect rent, add additional fees (pet fee, lawn care, late fees, etc.) and run tenant screening reports.
+For those of you that don’t know, Cozy (not an affiliate link, I just really love Cozy!) is a free property management website that allows landlords to take applications, collect rent, add additional fees (pet fee, lawn care, late fees, etc.) and run tenant screening reports.
 As a tenant, you can pay rent per month, set up auto-pay, submit maintenance requests, and keep up with your lease.
 The application is thorough and requires information like: